arturr210/hood/README.md

+The service worker is implemented only in the production build

 feel free to use your own credentials for Foursquare , mine were limited so I couldn't work through fetch  by id for a long time due severe data limis, hence no futher customizations